rish-kun/cinemacloud/README.md

 1. ~~Make password change system (by emailing link to change password)~~
 2. ~~Ticket cancellation system~~
-3. Make theatreadmin system
+3. ~~Make theatreadmin system~~
 4. use decorators to check login
 5. ~~implement search functionality~~
 6. dockerzie application
 7. ~~use group by to show by theatres~~
-   UI changes
+8. UI changes

-8. Change layout of the movie-shows page, putting more information on the place and stuff than the image of the movie.
+9. Change layout of the movie-shows page, putting more information on the place and stuff than the image of the movie.
-9. ~~improve UI of the ticket booked page~~
+10. ~~improve UI of the ticket booked page~~
-10. ~~improve UI of the meal booking page~~
+11. ~~improve UI of the meal booking page~~

-11.
+12. ~~Add backend features to theatreadmin system~~
+13. implement logging
+14. dockerise
+15. implement oauth login
+    to do this, login using google by allauth only, after that get the user details and make a normal user from it. then logout the django auth user
+    Make email verfication system

+~~create screen class~~

+~~Theatre admin~~Done

+- ~~screen management~~
+- ~~show management~~
+- ~~food item management~~
+- ~~ticket management~~